argenis2021/qttutorial/README.md

-this is a excercise aboy pyqt a qt desgner
+this is a excercise about pyqt a Qtdesigner